dostonhamrakulov/Datenbaken-RSS-reader-project/README.md

 * [ ] - The time interval for the web feed update blockade and the age for deleting old records can be set via the frontend.

-* [ ] - userid is always zero while adding provider
+* [X] - Fixing userid is always zero while adding provider